VincenzoLaSpesa/sparkSkeleton/README.md

 Using jetty and spark it's possible to build a complete web application with a footprint of 3.5MB only.

-**It's still WIP**

-As soon as I finish this application should show how to:
+The repository include a sample show how to:

 -	Setup a spark application with routes
 -	Obtain data from a custom folder